Phobot-Project/Phobot-/docs/Setup_Guide.md

 ## Install the App

 1. Open project in Android Studio
-2. Connect Samsung A17 via USB to computer
+2. Connect Samsung A17 via USB to the computer
 3. Settings > About Phone > tap Build Number 7 times
 4. Developer Options > USB Debugging ON
-5. Select Samsung A17 in Android Studio device dropdown
+5. Select Samsung A17 in the Android Studio device dropdown
 6. Press Run

 ## USB Connection